ToniChaz/tv-app/README.md

 * [Karma] - A test runner
 * [JasmineJS] - Behavior-Driven JavaScript
 * [Cucumber] - Behaviour Driven Development with elegance and joy
+* [Protractor] - A framework to end-to-end test for AngularJS
+* [Chai] - A BDD / TDD assertion library
+* [Stubby] - A small web server for stubbing external systems during development

 ### Installation api
 ```sh